anusngh1986/weather_robot_framework/README.md

- # Running of tests :
+ # Executing the tests :
  All 3 test present in Tests directory can be executed using below commad for weather_robot_framework directory.

   robot -d results tests/*